Cubeur-manchot/Holo-Cube/README.md

 JSON I/O : either return an SVG image or an error object.

 ## Options/Customization
-- 3 different views
+- 4 different views
-  - top : U face, for last layer algs
+  - plan : U face, for last layer algs
-  - top-down oblique : U and F faces, for last two centers algs
+  - top-down : U and F faces, for last two centers algs
   - isometric : U, F and R faces, for F2L algs for example
+  - net : to see all faces at the same time
 - full color scheme customization
 - many other options

 ## Current advancement
-0% haha, a lot of stuff to do
+Working version for plan view, integration in progress.